 Applying for Financial Aid

 Wondering how our financial aid programs at Northern Illinois University can help you pay for college?
+You may be eligible for assistance covering up to all of your expenses, or a significant portion.

-Whether you’re coming to NIU as a newly admitted undergraduate or transferring in to become a Huskie, read on for your next steps!
+Whether you're coming to NIU as a newly admitted undergraduate or transferring in to become a Huskie, read on for your next steps.

 Your Step-by-Step Guide